kouleshoff/junocache/README.md

 Each command starts on a new line and consists of a verb, a cache key and any optional arguments.
+The SET command line should be followed by command body (any characters) and terminated by two newlines to indicate the end of current command.

 - `GET abc` (get string by key)
 - `SET abc` (set string value for the specified key)
 - `DEL abc` (delete value stored for the given key, if any)
+- `exit` to stop the server

 The response indicates whether the command succeeded In case of a GET command, the value stored under specified key is written